forgotpw/forgotpw-infrastructure/README.md

 # ForgotPW Infrastructure

+*NOTE: Rosa (www.rosa.bot) is the new name for ForgotPW*

-AWS core infrastructure for forgotpw.com services.
+AWS core infrastructure for rosa.bot services.

 # License